HarperDB/documentation/docs/developers/operations-api/clustering.md

 ## Update Node

-Modifies an existing HarperDB instance in the cluster.
+Modifies an existing Harper instance in the cluster.

 _Operation is restricted to super\_user roles only_